Hayling Ferry: History

 It is claimed that a regular ferry service has run since before 1850, possible even from the 18th century.
 Rights to run a ferry had passed to the Duke of Norfolk to whom the rights as Lord of the manor of Hayling island had passed on dissolution of the monasteries.
 The rights were sold to a Mr. William Padwick Esq. in 1825.

 Hayling Island Steam Ferry Company was formed in 1901 the venture bought the ferry rights but folded soon after due to the unsuitability of the steam vessel.
-While a Mr. Sandeman (members of the Sandeman (port wine) family has resided on the Island since 1824) had prepared significant infrastructure including pontoons and the construction of Ferry Road across Sinah Common and The Kench on the Hayling side he discovered the vessel was unable to transport a carriage and was restricted to foot passengers.
+While a Mr. Sandeman (members of the Sandeman (port wine) family have resided on the Island since 1824) had prepared significant infrastructure including pontoons and the construction of Ferry Road across Sinah Common and The Kench on the Hayling side he discovered the vessel was unable to transport a carriage and was restricted to foot passengers.

 At some point after the demise of the earlier enterprise utilising the pontoons built for the steam vessel, George Spraggs, the licensee of the tavern on the Hayling side, began operated the ferry using motor boats with his sons until his drowning in 1922.
-Following their father's death the sons Cecil, George and Jack continued the operation until 1961,.
+Following their father's death the sons Cecil, George and Jack continued the operation until 1961.
 They seem also to have been joined by an Alan Spraggs, and Cecil was the engineer.
 They typically used 3 boats, two in service and one in the boatshed.

 The Spraggs were also proprietors of The Ferry Boat Inn and its predecessor the Norfolk Lodge (Inn) which was mutually beneficial to the Hayling Ferry operation.
-Even as early as 1901 they were rebranding the Norfolk lodge Inn as the Hayling Ferry Tavern.
+Even as early as 1901 they were rebranding the Norfolk Lodge Inn as the Hayling Ferry Tavern.

 Portsmouth Council took over and operated the route from 1960, introducing the Iris in 1968 and the Irene in 1974 to the service.
 In 1978 they also briefly introduced a tourist service direct from Southsea using the Folkestone Belle.
 The service closed in April 1981.